1. Combine all filling ingredients together in a small bowl. Set aside.

 2. Divide dough into two parts.
 Roll each half into a large rectangle.
 Brush each part with half of the oil or melted margarine.
 Sprinkle half of the filling over each rectangle.

 3. Starting with longer side, roll up tightly (jelly-roll style).
 Pinch edges to seal.
 Cut into 12–14 slices.

-Place the slices in two 9x13-inch (23x33-centimeter) baking pans lined with baking paper.
+4. Place the slices in two 9×13-inch (23×33-centimeter) baking pans lined with Gefen Parchment Paper.
 Cover and let rise in warm place until almost doubled, about 30 minutes.
 Halfway through rising, preheat oven to 375 degrees Fahrenheit (190 degrees Celsius).